The November Man: Filming

-Principal photography began on May 20, 2013 in Belgrade, with Brosnan, Bracey, and many other supporting actors seen on site, but nothing particularly came out of the regular photographers and journalists, because it was moved away from public eye, and the sets were closed down for filming, guarded by tight security against all unauthorized personnel.
+Principal photography began on May 20, 2013 in Belgrade, with Brosnan, Bracey and many other supporting actors seen on site, but nothing particularly came out of the regular photographers and journalists, because it was moved away from public eye, and the sets were closed down for filming, guarded by tight security against all unauthorized personnel.
 In the original novel, Berlin was the main setting, but Brosnan stated that the production couldn't afford shooting there.
 Meanwhile, the second unit production team shot additional scenes in Montenegro locations posing as Switzerland.
-On June 2, 2013, Olga Kurylenko was spotted filming an action scene with Brosnan.
+On June 2, 2013, Kurylenko was spotted filming an action scene with Brosnan.
 Production on the film officially wrapped in late July 2013, and entered its post-production phase in September, later that year.

 Music

 On December 3, 2013, it was announced that Marco Beltrami would be composing the soundtrack for the film.
 "I wanted to create a taut score incorporating a guitar theme with a slightly Eastern European meets Western motif befitting an action thriller about international espionage," said Beltrami.
 A soundtrack album was released by Varèse Sarabande on September 9, 2014.

 Other songs featured in the film include: